ArduPilot: Since 2018

 ArduPilot code evolution continues with support for integrating and communicating with powerful companion computers for autonomous navigation, plane support for additional VTOL architectures, integration with ROS, support for gliders, and tighter integration for submarines.
 The project evolves under the umbrella of ArduPilot.org, a project within the Software in the Public Interest not-for-profit organisation.
 ArduPilot is sponsored in part by a growing list of corporate partners.

 UAV Outback Challenge

-In 2012, the Canberra UAV Team successfully took first place in the prestigious UAV Outback Challenge.
+In 2012, the CanberraUAV Team successfully took first place in the prestigious UAV Outback Challenge.
 The CanberraUAV Team included ArduPlane Developers and the airplane flown was controlled by an APM 2 Autopilot.

 In 2014 the CanberraUAV Team and ArduPilot took first place again, by successfully delivering a bottle to the "lost" hiker.
 In 2016 ArduPilot placed first in the technically more challenging competition, ahead of strong competition from international teams.

 Russo-Ukrainian war

 In June 2025 ArduPilot was used successfully by the Ukrainian armed forces during the Russo-Ukrainian War to make attacks with 117 aerial drones on five Russian air bases, in what was named Operation Spiderweb.
-Ukrainian president Zelenskyy said that each drone had its own pilot to launch and command it remotely; this was done through the Russian mobile telephone network using ArduPilot.
+During this time, Ukrainian president Volodymyr Zelenskyy said that each drone had its own pilot to launch and command it remotely; this was done through the Russian mobile telephone network using ArduPilot.